odoo/documentation/content/administration/upgrade.rst

         - The email to receive the link to the upgraded database
         - The purpose of the upgrade, which must be set to "Test"

-        Once submitted, a new database will be added to the database manager page in the selected version.
-It might take some time before the database is ready to be used, at which point an email will be sent to the email address provided in the pop-up.
+        After submitting the form, the upgrade process will begin and a new database will be displayed on the database manager page.
+Once the process succeeded, the upgraded database will be ready to be used, at which point an email will also be sent to the email address provided with instructions on how to access the upgraded database.
+In case of an issue during the upgrade process, an email will also be sent with instructions on how to proceed.

     .. group-tab:: Odoo SH